istresearch/dog-whistle/docs/usage.rst

 The dog whistle library automatically detects ``extras`` being passed into the log method, and adds lines here to recommend you use a gauge incase you are tracking a particular value in question via your ``extras`` dictionary.

-.. note:: At time of writing, dog whistle does not support multiple guages for a single log statement
+.. note:: At time of writing, dog whistle does not support multiple gauges for a single log statement

 Here, we dig into the extras dictionary using dot notation to try to find the value we are looking for.
 If no value is found, it is not sent.